Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 87 trips per day across all routes, equating to approximately 68 weekly trips per individual stop.
+Across all routes, service frequency averages 87 trips daily, equating to about 68 weekly trips per individual stop.

 Frequently Asked Questions - Transport